Gary Wilson (snooker player): 2020–21 season

-2021–22
+2021–22 season

 Wilson was a runner-up to Mark Williams at the 2021 British Open, losing by the scoreline of 4–6.
 This was Wilson's second ranking final appearance.
 At the 2021 UK Championship, he made his fourth maximum break in his first round match against Ian Burns.

-2022–23: First ranking title
+2022–23 season: first ranking title

 Wilson secured his first ranking title at the 2022 Scottish Open, defeating Joe O'Connor 9–2 in the final.
 He also made it to the quarter-finals of the 2023 Players Championship by beating Ding Junhui 6–3, but there he suffered a 1–6 loss to Kyren Wilson.

-2023–24: Second and third ranking titles
+2023–24 season: second and third ranking titles

 Wilson successfully defended his title at the 2023 Scottish Open, with a 9–5 victory over Noppon Saengkham in the final, then went on and also won the last tournament in the Home Nations Series, the 2024 Welsh Open, beating Martin O'Donnell 9–4.
 This made him the third player, after Mark Selby and Judd Trump, to win two Home Nations events in one season.
 During the Welsh Open, Wilson made his fifth maximum break in the second frame of his semi-final match against John Higgins, after attempting a maximum in the first frame already.
 He was a quarter-finalist at the 2024 World Grand Prix as well, but lost 1–5 to Ronnie O'Sullivan, the eventual winner of the tournament.
 Wilson's result was the same at the 2024 Players Championship, being defeated 4–6 by Mark Allen.
 In the 2024 Tour Championship he made it to the semi-final stage, where once again he faced O'Sullivan and lost to him 7–10.
 At the 2024 World Championship, Wilson lost in the first round to Stuart Bingham 510.